JoshuaEgwuatu/Capstone-Spring2023-CitizenAirQualitySensor/Documentation/Experimentation/README.md

 * Shall have an independent power source.
   * Development has reached the point of having several options of power sources/supplies.
 Options are battery, mains, solar, battery and solar, or battery and mains.

+## Measures of Success
+Our Measures of Success were mostly based around the completion of our Shall Statements.
+Some statements were of higher importance than others.
+The other major measure was if the work could be continued from a stable point.
+The biggest goal of this project was for "any Joe Schmoe" to be able to pick up the project for his/her own research/needs.
+With these in mind, it can be concluded that this project can be considered an overall failure.
+The biggest contributor to this conclusion is the device's lack of completing some key Shall Statements.
+The device cannot measure any of the air qualities listed.
+The device has no security in place.
+Sensors are not entirely interchangeable.
+There are just too many things missing to really say the project has been completed in the allotted time.
+There is future work to be done from a fairly decent starting point, but the foundations are there.

 ## Subsystem Goals and Fulfillments

 ### Communication